Global Expeditionary Forces

-As America's western frontier disappeared, Americans looked with envy toward the overseas colonial empires possessed by European powers and the business opportunities in those distant places.
-This new interest in expanding and protecting American interests overseas spawned a new U.S. Navy, and the Marine Corps grew along with it.
-The Corps developed new capabilities to help the fleet dominate the high seas, and traditional deployments as small shipboard detachments gave way to larger Marine formations.
+As America’s western frontier disappeared, its citizens looked with envy toward the overseas colonial empires possessed by European powers and the business opportunities in those distant places.
+This new interest in expanding and protecting American interests overseas created new roles for the U.S. Navy and the Marine Corps.
+The Marine Corps developed new capabilities to help the Fleet dominate the high seas, and traditional deployments as small, shipboard detachments gave way to larger Marine Corps formations.

 A Global Expeditionary Force: